heathsc/ont_align_stats/README.md

 allows the specification of a BED file containing the desired regions.
 Note that the supplied BED file can be compressed and will be decompressed transparently as long as a suitable tool is present in the users PATH.

-The --mappability option also specifies a BED file with regions to consider and is used to list regions that have previously been annotated as being uniquely mappable; this allows the statistics to be calculated just on the mappable fraction of the genome.
+The --mappability option also specifies a BED file with regions to consider, but there are subtle differences between the --mappability and --regions options.
+The --mappability regions list regions that have previously been annotated as being uniquely mappable; this allows the coverage statistics to be calculated just on the mappable fraction of the genome.
+The mappability BED file can often contain many regions (potentially millions), some of which are very small.
+The --regions option is optimized for the case of large regions (on the order of megabases) whereas the --mappability option will handle a large number of very small regions efficiently.
+Supplying the mappability BED file as an argument to the --regions option will generally lead to ont_align_stats running very slowly.
 If both the --region (or --regions) option and the --mappability option are provided then the intersect of the two sets of regions is considered for the statistics.

 ### <a name="thread"></a>Multithreading options